Email FacebookTwitterMenu burgerClose thin

 What Is the Accredited Estate Planner Designation?

-• Have at least five years of experience actively working in one of these fields: accounting, insurance, financial planning, law, philanthropy and/or trust services.
+• Have at least five years of experience actively working in a related field.
+This includes accounting, insurance, financial planning, law, philanthropy and/or trust services.

 • Devote at least one-third of one’s professional time to estate planning services.

-• Possess one or more of these professional credentials: JD (active law license required if this is the only credential with which you are applying), CPA, CLU, CFP, ChFC, CPWA, CFA, CAP, CSPG, CTFA, MSFS, and MST.
+• Possess one or more of the recognized professional credentials.
+JD (active law license required if this is the only credential with which you are applying), CPA, CLU, CFP®, ChFC, CLU, CPWA, CFA, CAP, CSPG, CTFA, MSFS, and MST.

 • Provide at least three professional references from individuals they’ve worked with in an estate planning capacity.